Cyrken/html-css/intro-to-javascript/control-structures.md

     break;

   default :
-    // If none of the above conditions are met
-    //   this code will be executed
+    // If none of the above conditions are met this code will be executed
     // Default must always be last, like else break;
 }

-// We can also group pieces of code together
-//   for when multiple situations are satisfied by the same code
+// We can also group pieces of code together for when multiple situations are satisfied by the same code, like an ‘or’
 // The break keyword stops the case from grouping with the one below switch (planet) {
   case 'Mercury' :